Anatomiclab/GastroFLOW/README.md

 #### Post-Processing for generating Triage List

-After predicting the slides and tiled data, to generate the triage list for analysis, please follow the steps below:
+After predicting the slides and tiled data, to generate the triage lists for analysis, please follow the steps below:

 * **Cross-Validation**